Saturday 15 November - ABC Radio material

 Employment figures were OK, with an increase in part time jobs offsetting full time jobs - however job adds as leading indicators of employment have fallen.

-The interest rate cuts (200 basis points thus far) and the December stimulus policy are the policy maker's attempts to keep Australia out of a recession.
+The interest rate cuts (200 basis points thus far) and the December stimulus policy are the policy maker's attempts to keep

 The political agenda of recent times has focused on the mantra that low interest rates are good interest rates.